bucuram/Ro-AWL/README.md

 ![](Ro-AWL-stats.png)

 It contains 332 nouns, 166 verbs, 162 adjectives, 15 adverbs and 2 conjunctions.
-The complete list of Romanian Academic Word list can be found in `Ro-AWL.csv`.
+The words of Romanian Academic Word List can be found in `Ro-AWL.csv`.

 ### Citation
 If you find our work useful, please cite us: